Joshua 4 — God does the impossible and says 'now grab twelve rocks because I want receipts'

 "Go ahead of the ark of the Lord your God, right into the middle of the Jordan.
 Each of you, pick up a stone on your shoulder — one for each tribe of Israel.
 These stones are going to be a sign.
 When your kids ask someday, 'What do those stones mean?' — you tell them.
 You tell them the waters of the Jordan were cut off before the ark of the Covenant of the Lord.
 These stones are going to be a memorial for Israel.
 Forever."

 This wasn't just decorating.
 Joshua was building a monument — a permanent reminder that God did the impossible right here.
-No cap, this is ancient lore preservation at its finest. 💯
+No cap, this is ancient preservation at its finest. 💯

 The Stones Get Placed 🏗️

-But then Joshua did something extra: he set up twelve MORE stones right there in the middle of the Jordan, in the exact spot where the priests had been standing with the ark.
+But then Joshua did something extra: he set up twelve MORE stones right there in the middle of the Jordan, in the exact spot where the had been standing with the ark.
 The text literally says "they are there to this day."
 A hidden memorial under the water that nobody would even see unless they knew.
 That's lowkey poetic.

 Meanwhile, the priests holding the ark didn't move an inch from the middle of the riverbed until every single thing the Lord commanded was done — following the chain of command all the way back to .
 The people crossed in a hurry.
 When God opens a path, you don't stroll. 🏃